usnistgov/FIPS201/_FIPS201/frontend.md

     cardholder's authorized access.
 If used, this additional text SHALL be in the general area depicted in [Figure 4-7](#fig-4-7) and SHALL NOT interfere with other printed text or machine-readable components.
 An example of a printed statement is provided in [Figure 4-7](#fig-4-7).

-Zone 7B: Standard Section 499, Title 18 Language
+Zone 7B: Section 499, Title 18 Language
 : If used, standard Section 499, Title 18, language
     warning against counterfeiting, altering, or misusing the card SHALL be printed in the general area depicted in [Figure 4-7](#fig-4-7).

 Zone 8B: Linear 3 of 9 Bar Code (Deprecated)
 : The bar code is deprecated in this version of the Standard.
 In a future version of this Standard, the bar code may be removed.
 If used, a linear 3 of 9 bar code SHALL be placed in the area depicted
-    in [Figure 4-7](#fig-4-7).
+    in [Figure 4-8](#fig-4-8).
 It SHALL be in accordance with Association for Automatic Identification and Mobility (AIM) standards.
 Beginning and end points of the bar code will be dependent on the embedded contactless module selected.
 Departments and agencies are encouraged to coordinate placement of the bar code with the card vendor and manufacturer.